savedkeystrokes/savedkeystrokes.github.io/_drafts/2018-08-21-Dynamic-Encryption-Of-Dsc.md

 _The location of the config.psd1 in relation to where you are running the script is important, so if you know or can define the full path do that._

-## Getting the Certificate
+### Getting the Certificate (Get-DscEncryptionCertificate)

-You will need to instanciate some sessions to the servers that will be targeted during this process.

-In your Config you define the servers you want to get to, and using the `NodeName` from the array of servers in your `AllNodes`, you can create all the sessions you need and pass this to the following function.
+You will need to instantiate some sessions to the target servers.
+In your Config, you already have that list defined.
+Using the `NodeName` from the array of servers in your `AllNodes`, you can create all the sessions you need and pass this to the Get function.

 - **`$WorkingDirectory`** could be `$PSScriptRoot`, this the location where all the scripts are rooted.
 - **`$Sessions`** an array of all the sessions created.